 Can I use PAM cooking spray for the Air Fryer?

 Don't get me wrong, I actually love to use PAM cooking spray.
-But there is a time and place to use PAM, and your Air Fryer basket is not one of those places.
+But there is a time and place to use PAM, and your Air Fryer basket may not fair to well certain oil sprays.

-Cooking sprays like this should not be used on any non stick surface because it can create a gummy and sticky surface that can ruin the non stick properties of your basket.
+Cooking sprays generally should not be used on any non stick surface because it can create a gummy and sticky surface that can ruin the non stick properties of your basket.